 Arm(s) See study arm(s).

 Benefits Gainful outcomes brought about by an intervention, which promote well-being of an individual or community.
-Benefits may also be economic in nature.

-Benefit-to-cost ratio A measure, from a cost-benefit analysis, of the total benefits (or of the benefits within a defined scope, such as individual benefits) of an intervention divided by the total costs, where both benefits and costs are expressed in dollars.
+Benefit-to-Cost ratio A measure, from a cost-benefit analysis, of the total benefits (or of the benefits within a defined scope, such as individual benefits) of an intervention divided by the total costs, where both benefits and costs are expressed in dollars.